 Collaboration Key for UH Urology Institute's Researcher

 Additionally, University Hospitals Urology Institute's Research is fueling greater collaboration among physicians and researchers to further urology disease research and to expand the realm of what is possible in the treatment and prevention of urological conditions.

 Our goal as physician researchers is simple: to move potential therapies from the bench to the bedside as quickly as possible.

 Dedicated Residency Year for Research Opportunities

 We highly encourage interested individuals at all levels to participate in basic, translational and clinical faculty research programs.
 In fact, our residency program is one of the few in the nation to dedicate a full year (PGY4) to research.
-Residents perform their own research as well as participate in research methodology curriculum through UH Urology Institute's Research and Innovation Center.
+Residents perform their own research as well as participate in research methodology curriculum through UH Urology Institute's Research.
 We offer summer student fellowships for upper-level undergraduates or first-year medical students and are actively involved in training PhD-seeking graduate students and post-doctoral fellows.

 Advancing Robotic Surgery for Urological Disorders

 Through University Hospitals Robotic & Minimally Invasive Surgery Center, our physicians and researchers are collaborating to find new ways to advance the field of robotics for the treatment of urological disorders.
 Currently, the Department of Urology is working with the Case Western Reserve University Department of Electrical Engineering and Computer Science to develop new robotic ultrasound and biopsy technology.